Nikolozi2004/Personal-Portfolio/README.md

 ## Pages

-1. Home: Landing page showcasing a brief introduction and highlights.
+1. Home: Landing page showcasing a brief introduction.
 2. About: Detailed information about myself.
 3. Projects: Portfolio showcasing my projects.
 4. Skills: Overview of my skills and expertise.